Hi, I'm Will!

 I also know what it's like to not have all of my identities—including my gender, sexuality, attachment and trauma histories, and my experiences as a highly sensitive person (HSP)—honored when seeking out my own individual therapy.
 And I distinctly remember the feeling of not fully trusting my initial experience when I finally started working with an individual therapist who was attuned, affirming, and genuinely caring (luckily, I did become able to trust that, and my continued personal work with my therapist is a significant resource in my work with my own clients).
 My commitment to provide inclusive and affirming therapy services has been greatly influenced by these experiences.

 My own healing journeys and the exploration of my identities and desires are part of what led me to my current work as a therapist.
 My experiences have taught me to connect with people with compassion and empathy, whether the struggles experienced are shared or unique.

 I wouldn't ask my clients to do anything that I wouldn't also do, and I will show up with my whole self in the therapy room alongside of you: mistakes, laughter, nerdiness, and all.

-When I am not in the office, I am usually outside finding new treasures for my rock collection, fully absorbed in a science fiction novel (especially if it's written by Octavia Butler or Ursula Le Guin), or experimenting in the kitchen and cooking [hopefully] delicious food.
+When I am not in the office, I am usually outside finding new treasures for my rock collection, fully absorbed in a science fiction or fantasy novel (especially if it's written by Octavia Butler or Ursula Le Guin), or experimenting for hours at a time in the kitchen because food is my first love language.
 I also own more varieties of hot sauce than anyone else I know.